RaftLib/RaftLib/README.md

 * [Jonathan Beard's thesis](http://goo.gl/obkWUh)
 * [Views on parallel computing, general philosphy](https://goo.gl/R5fQAl)
 * Feel free to e-mail one of the authors of the repo

-### Random Notes
-The old Makefile had an uninstall script, I need to add an object to the cmake file so that we can have similar functionality.
-Theres also a bit of cleanup to do as I transition fully from Make to CMake.

-A lot of the auto-optimization stuff has been pulled out temporarily while I'm working on cross-platform compatibility.
-A lot of the low level API calls are well, low level and Linux/Unix/OS X specific so I'm working on building in Windows versions of those specific calls.
-Should be done in a few weeks. ( 5 Jan 2016, jcb )

-Added in prefetch for object types larger than a single cache line.
-Profiling shows that it's really not beneficial on most platforms with good prefetch algorithms.
-(25 March 2016, jcb )